Is the Universe One Big Brain?

 If you find value in these articles, please share them with your inner circle and encourage them to Sign Up for my Rich Habits Daily Tips/Articles.
 No one succeeds on their own.
 Thank You!

-If you study the internal structure of the brain, you will notice that billions of neurons are connected to billions of other neurons through a web of axon branches and dendrites that resemble modern-day depictions of the universe.
+If you study the internal structure of the brain, you will notice that billions of neurons are connected to billions of other neurons through a web of axon branches and dendrites.

-If you look at a picture of the Milky Way, for example, you will notice that it resembles a neuron, with its “axons and dendrites” forming an inter-connected web.
-The billions of stars appear to firing out light, similar to how neurons fire their electric-based light.
+If you look at a picture of the Milky Way you will notice that it resembles a neuron, with its “axons and dendrites” forming an inter-connected web.
+The billions of stars appear to be firing out light, similar to how neurons fire.

 If you then take a look at depictions of the universe, it appears that each galaxy is connected to other galaxies, much like neurons are connected to other neurons.

-if you were to compare the depiction of the brain to the depiction of the universe, you can’t help but notice they look very similar, in their structure, in their function and in their connectedness.
+If you were to compare the depiction of the brain to the depiction of the universe, you can’t help but notice they look eerily similar, in their structure, in their function and in their connectedness.

 This brain-study rabbit hole has only resulted in me having more questions than I had at the beginning: